-What causes aggressive behaviour?
+What causes aggressive behavior?

-Oftentimes, an Alzheimer’s patient’s aggressive behaviour is not deliberate; the disease just manifests itself in these ways.
+Oftentimes, an Alzheimer’s patient’s aggressive behavior is not deliberate; the disease just manifests itself in these ways.
 Any action may simply be a reaction caused by a need that isn’t being met.
 These include physical needs (hunger, comfort, etc) and mental needs (stimulation).
 People with dementia may be unable to recognize these needs, let alone communicate them or achieve them themselves.

 - Comfort: Are they feeling any pain?
 Are they too hot or cold?
 Are they constipated?

 - Medication: Is their medicine causing side effects?